CoconutGoodie/figma-plugin-react-vite/README.md

 ### 1. Make sure to import SVGS as either component, url or raw!

 Importing image assets other than `.svg` is easy.
-However, when you are importing `.svg`, by default it will load as a base64 data-uri, to import as a React component, you must add the query string `?react`.
+However, when you are importing `.svg`, by default it will load as a base64 data-uri, to import as a React component, you must add the query string `?component`.

 ```tsx
 import MyImage from "@ui/assets/my_image.svg?component"; // <MyImage />